 Now I’ll twirl down my compass lines layer and the transform properties so I can access it’s scale.
 With the playhead at 1 second or 30 frames, I’ll set a keyframe for scale.
 Then I’ll move the playhead back to 0 and change the scale to 0%.
 I’ll right click on the second keyframe and go to Keyframe Assistant > Easy Ease.
 Then I’ll right click on the keyframe again and go to Keyframe Velocity.
 Then I’ll change the Incoming Velocity’s Influence to 80%.

 Well, that concludes this tutorial.
 I hope you found it helpful, if you did, please give us a thumbs up and if you’d like to see more tutorials please go ahead and subscribe because we’re making new ones all the time.
-I hope you guys found it helpful.
-If you did, we’ve got lots of other tutorials for Premiere Pro, After Effects, and filmmaking in general!
+We’ve got lots of other tutorials for Premiere Pro, After Effects, and filmmaking in general!